ElisonSherton/elisonsherton.github.io/_posts/2021-07-25-fastbook-week7-session-summary.md

 # A brief refresher on Learning Rate

-I talked about the concept of `Learning Rate` in this [post](https://elisonsherton.github.io//fastbook/deep%20learning/2021/07/10/fastbook-week5-session-summary.html) so feel free to check that out but for now, let's understand from a 10000 feet overview what it is.
+I talked about the concept of `Learning Rate` in this [post](https://elisonsherton.github.io//fastbook/deep%20learning/2021/07/10/fastbook-week5-session-summary.html) so feel free to check that out but for now, let's get 10000 feet overview of lr.

 ![Imgur](https://i.imgur.com/DJLac1e.png)